mahshidhdi/android-sdk/docs/guide/tasks.md

 # Running Background Tasks

-Pushe uses Android WorkManager internally for scheduling Jobs.
+Hengam uses Android WorkManager internally for scheduling Jobs.
 We provide an extra layer of abstraction on top of Android WorkManager's Jobs which we call _Tasks_.
-In this section we will explain how to create and run Pushe Tasks.
+In this section we will explain how to create and run Hengam Tasks.

 !!! question "When should I use Tasks?"
-    One thing to note is that the Pushe code is already run on a background thread, mainly the [CPU thread](/guide/threads#cpu-thread).
+    One thing to note is that the Hengam code is already run on a background thread, mainly the [CPU thread](/guide/threads#cpu-thread).
 If your purpose is to simply have a code run in the background, there is usually no need to use Tasks.

     Also, if you simply want to have a piece of code run asynchronous to your current flow, use `cpuThread()` to add a function to the execution queue.